tannuchoudhary/6th-Sem/Computer Networks/notes.md

 This cable carries multiple beams of light.
 Because of multiple beams, this cable carries much more data than the SMF cable.
 This cable is used for shorter distances.
 This cable uses an LED as the light source and transmits 850 or 1300 nano-meter wavelengths of light.

-That’s all for this tutorial.
-If you like this tutorial, please share it with friends via your favorite social networking sites and subscribe to our YouTube channel.

 ## 2. Repeater –
 A repeater operates at the physical layer.
 Its job is to regenerate the signal over the same network before the signal becomes too weak or corrupted so as to extend the length to which the signal can be transmitted over the same network.
 An important point to be noted about repeaters is that they do not amplify the signal.
 When the signal becomes weak, they copy the signal bit by bit and regenerate it at the original strength.
 It is a 2 port device.